-Diagnosis is established by radiologic observation in adolescents (age 10 years until the age of skeletal maturity) of a lateral spine curvature of 10 degrees or more as measured using the Cobb angle.
+Diagnosis is established by radiologic observation in adolescents (age 10 years until the age of skeletal maturity) of a lateral spine curvature of 10 degrees or more, as measured using the Cobb angle.
 The Cobb angle is defined as the angulation measured between the maximally tilted proximal and distal vertebrae of the curve.
-Curvature is considered mild (less than 25º), moderate (25º to 40º), or severe (more than 40º) in an individual still growing.
+Curvature is considered mild (less than 25º), moderate (25º to 40º), or severe (more than 40º) in a patient still growing.
 Once diagnosed, patients must be monitored over several years, usually with serial radiographs for curve progression.
 If the curve progresses, spinal bracing is the generally accepted first-line treatment.
 If the curve progresses in spite of bracing, spinal fusion may be recommended.

 The familial nature of this disease was noted as early as 1968.
-About one-quarter of patients report a positive family history of disease and twin studies have consistently supported shared genetic factors.
+About one-quarter of patients report a positive family history of disease, and twin studies have consistently supported shared genetic factors.
 Genome-wide linkage studies have reported multiple chromosomal regions of interest, often not replicated.
 Ogilvie has recently suggested AIS is a complex polygenic trait.
-He and colleagues at Axial Diagnostics have published a study evaluating an algorithm using 53 SNP markers identified from unpublished genome-wide association studies (GWAS) to identify patients unlikely to exhibit severe progression in curvature versus those at considerable risk for severe progression.
+He and colleagues at Axial Diagnostics have published a study evaluating an algorithm using 53 SNP markers identified from unpublished genome-wide association studies to identify patients unlikely to exhibit severe progression in curvature versus those at considerable risk for severe progression.
 The clinical validity of this assay has recently been reported in a retrospective case control cohort study using this algorithm.

 Related medical policies are –